-Treatment Considerations for Co-Occurring Mental Disorders and Alcohol Abuse
+Treatment Considerations for Co-Occurring Phobias and Alcohol Abuse

 Alcohol may seem to help a person to relax and calm down; therefore, drinking can be very desirable for someone struggling with a phobia.
 Alcohol only serves as an avoidance tactic, however, and does not actually address the root of the anxiety or help to manage the symptoms and side effects of the phobia.